sohamch/MDMC/README.md

 ## (2) Crystal Data File.
 Every transport coefficient calculation using the codes in this repository requires a hdf5 data file containing information about the crystal structure and supercells.
 The directory "CrysDat_FCC" contains example notebooks that show how to generate this required information about the FCC crystal structure.
 In all our examples, we have use 8x8x8 primitive FCC supercells with 512 sites.
 The notebook "Supercell_data_generation_1nn.ipynb" contains code to generate this data, while the notebook "Test_Crystal_Data_FCC.ipynb" has code to test the generated crystal data.
 An example hdf5 crystal data file "CrysData.h5" is also provided.

 Important: while generating the crystal data file, a lattice parameter of 1.0 is assumed.
-During transport coefficient calculations, the lattice parameter is then passed in for the specific material at hand.
+During dataset generation and transport coefficient calculation, the lattice parameter is then passed in for the specific material.

 ## (3) Examples
 The "Examples" directory contains jupyter notebooks as well as example job submission scripts for slurm to show how to use the codes in this repository to perform transport coefficient calculations similar to the ones in our publication (in progress as of May 26, 2023).
 These examples directories are described as follows: